iconodo/mice-nmen/Inner and Outer Light.md

 Jonathan Brown on [El Greco](https://en.wikipedia.org/wiki/El_Greco):

-                      "each figure seems to carry its own light ithin or reflects the light that emanates from an unseen source".
+                      "each figure seems to carry its own light within or reflects the light that emanates from an unseen source".